Chorus suspends Clearvision from UFB after $73K fine for exploiting workers

 "The changes we have made following the release of the independent report are already having a positive impact.
 There is still more work to be done, of course, but the decision to suspend Clearvision Communications from working on our network shows just how seriously we take this issue," Carroll said.

-The Herald understands some 29 of Clearvision's 140 technicians did work for Chorus, via primary contractor Visionstream.
+The Herald understands some 29 of Clearvision's 140 technicians did work for Chorus, via primary contractors Visionstream and UCG.
 The balance work for Enable, which has been asked for comment.

 Earlier this week, in the first Employment Relations Authority determination released after a sweeping Labour Inspectorate investigation into Chorus' UFB subcontractors, Clearvision has been fined $72,600 for underpaying staff and poor record keeping.